 - 65% of a salesperson’s time is spent not selling (Forrester research)

 If sales teams don’t feel prepared, everyone should be concerned -- and that’s not limited to marketing.
-If 45% of salespeople never feel prepared, then sales management is probably not doing enough support as well (which could include coaching and/or training).
+If 45% of salespeople never feel prepared, then sales management is probably not doing enough as well (which could include coaching and/or training).
 In addition, salespeople should take personal responsibility for their own performance.
 If you’re not getting proper support to do your job well, it’s up to you to ask for or find those resources.

 I would also argue that it’s the job of both sales and marketing to have an open dialogue about how to help and support each other.
 According to data from IDC, 40% of marketing assets are never used by sales.
 Why?
 The assets are either difficult or impossible to customize, hard to find, or in the wrong format.
-If you’re in marketing and sales is not using your collateral, it’s in your best interest to be curious about that and dig for more information.
+If you’re in marketing and sales is not using your content, it’s in your best interest to be curious about that and dig for more information.

 To win, salespeople need to be able to explain to a prospect they understand his or her business challenges.
 They also need to be able to prove, in clear financial terms, how they can help solve those business challenges.
 In most cases, strong assets from product marketing can help bridge that gap.